 Crisis Communications.
 The sooner you can get ahead of a crisis, the better.
 And the great news is that a data-driven public relations agency will use proactive data intelligence to identify a potential crisis before it happens.
 Also, they should have a team of experienced crisis communications experts who can help you manage the situation and protect your brand reputation.
 But unfortunately, we live in complex times, and the possibility of you going through a crisis is very likely.

 Reputation Management.
-While this is similar to crisis communications, it’s essential to have a dedicated reputation management strategy because some crises can’t be avoided.
+While this is similar to crisis communications, having a dedicated reputation management strategy is essential because some crises can’t be avoided.
 In these cases, it’s critical to have a proactive plan in place to manage and protect your brand reputation.

 Creative Services.
-In today’s competitive landscape, it’s not enough to write a press release or get media coverage.
+In today’s competitive landscape, writing a press release or getting media coverage is insufficient.
 You need to stand out from the crowd and tell a compelling story that resonates with your target audience.
 A good PR firm will have a team of creative directors, brand planners, and strategists who can help you develop an impactful narrative and execute innovative ideas.

 Digital Marketing.
 Most PR agencies will also offer digital marketing services.
 This is important because media relations are just one small component of an omnichannel marketing experience.
 An integrated digital marketing strategy should include paid media, email marketing, website optimization, and lead generation.

 Social Media.
 Social media is no longer an optional digital channel for companies looking to build their brand.
 It’s also not a place to share a press release.
 Please, never do that.
 A solid digital PR agency will have a social media strategy, community management, and content creation expertise.
 They will also have a team of experts who can help you navigate the ever-changing social media landscape.
 This is extremely helpful as platforms like TikTok, Instagram Stories, Twitter Spaces, and others launch new services and innovations weekly.
-You may decide to do your own social media audit of their channels to see if they also walk the walk.
+You may even do a social media audit of their channels to see if they practice what they preach.